mpasovic/majapasovic.org/_posts/2013-12-23-cyborg-manifesto.md

 organize a campaign to clean the town or our neighborhood from all the garbage?
 Not many, I am sure.
-What happens in the end is that a very few individuals, or even one person only, work together to help create environments that are more livable for the living beings.
+What happens in the end is that a very few individuals, or even one person only, work together to help create environments that are more livable.
 These few individuals become the silent and unacknowledged saviours of their own communities, but also the world itself.

 *****
 The need to despair for a lost (or stolen) technological gadget does not